 With a less intense release schedule than last year, it was a bit more straightforward for The Electricity Club to choose its songs of 2014.
 Whereas 2013 had a short list of 45 songs, 2014 was closer to 35 although not the struggle to find 30 as was the case in 2012.

 As usual, they are listed in alphabetical order and all have been released either in physical formats, or digitally as purchasable or free downloads during the calendar year.
-Limited to one song per artist moniker, here are TEC’s 30 Songs of 2014.
+Here are TEC’s 30 Songs of 2014.
 Continue Reading ›

 With 2013 having been one of the strongest years in electronic pop since its post-punk heyday, 2014 was always going to struggle to compete, despite it being the 50th Anniversary of the Moog synthesizer’s first prototype demonstration at the Audio Engineering Society convention in October 1964.